nv-legate/legate.core/examples/reduction/README.md

 # Reduction examples

 This tutorial explains how one can write reduction code in various scenarios.
-Specifically, the tutorial contains these two examples:
+Specifically, the tutorial contains these three examples:

 1. Dimension-wise reductions
 2. All-reduce reductions
+3. Set reductions

 The tutorial also covers matrix multiplication, which is a variant of the dimension-wise reduction.